Online Combustion Air Calculator for Air Quantity

-Fuel which is a mixture of Fixed carbon, Moisture content, Ash and Volatile material can be further broken down into simple elements such as Carbon, Sulfur, Nitrogen, Oxygen, Hydrogen, water vapor and ash particles.
+Fuel which is a mixture of Fixed carbon, Moisture content, Ash and Volatile material can be further broken down into simple elements such as Carbon, Sulfur, Nitrogen, Oxygen, Hydrogen, water vapor, and ash particles.

 Proximate and Ultimate analysis of fuel is done experimentally to determine the mass percent of various fuel elements.

-You can also refer to Thermodyne’s Boiler Bible that provides you the general composition of above elements for various fuels.
+You can also refer to Thermodyne’s Boiler Bible that provides you the general composition of the above elements for various fuels.

 C + O2 CO2 (Complete Combustion)